danielbodnar/awesome-stars/README.md

 ## hacktoberfest

+- [cookiecutter-flask/cookiecutter-flask](https://github.com/cookiecutter-flask/cookiecutter-flask) - A flask template with Bootstrap, asset bundling+minification with webpack, starter templates, and registration/authentication.
+For use with cookiecutter.
 - [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
 - [actonlang/acton](https://github.com/actonlang/acton) - The Acton Programming Language
 - [moshell-lang/moshell](https://github.com/moshell-lang/moshell) - A typed shell script language, with modern syntax implemented in Rust™